-A Proof of Concept (POC) or pilot project is an opportunity to demonstrate the capabilities of a new approach or solution in a controlled manner in a small organizational area.
+A proof of concept (POC) or pilot project is an opportunity to demonstrate the capabilities of a new approach or solution in a controlled manner in a small organizational area.
 A POC is an excellent risk mitigation strategy for an agency planning to implement a new system.
 It can also serve to inform or resolve an analysis of alternatives during the investment planning phase.
 The pilot helps determine whether the solution is appropriate and how easily it can be configured.
-It also provides hands on experience for IT personnel and end users.
+It also provides hands-on experience for IT personnel and end users.

-For full scale implementation, a POC should be carefully designed and evaluated.
-If the scope of the POC is too narrow, the pilot runs the risk of not having a sufficient basis to be useful to the end users.
-On the other hand, if the pilot scope becomes too large, or the time scale too long, then the decision making process becomes too drawn out and the business continues to suffer.
+For full-scale implementation, a POC should be carefully designed and evaluated.
+If the scope of the POC is too narrow, the pilot runs the risk of not having a sufficient basis to be useful to end users.
+If the pilot scope becomes too large or the time scale too long, the decision-making process becomes too drawn out and the business continues to suffer.

 POCs are a great way to involve a small cross section of diverse stakeholder class representatives.
-Organizations can use this to their advantage in creating internal champions for the proposed solution; they have touched it and seen its capabilities.
-But again careful attention should be paid to the design to ensure using the POC in this way does not backfire and create internal adversaries for the proposed tool.
+Organizations can use POCs to their advantage in creating internal champions for the proposed solution; they have touched it and seen its capabilities.
+But again, careful attention should be paid to the design to ensure using the POC in this way does not backfire and create internal adversaries for the proposed tool.

 Activities related to POC projects can be divided into three distinct phases:

-1. Preliminary
+1. Preliminary efforts.

 a.
-Define the purpose, goals, objectives, and scope of the POC pilot demonstration project
+Define the purpose, goals, objectives, and scope of the POC pilot demonstration project.

 b.
-With input from all stakeholders, technical staff, records management staff and users, establish the success criteria for the POC pilot
+With input from all stakeholders, technical staff, records management staff, and users, establish the success criteria for the POC pilot.

 c.
-Outline the benefits of conducting a POC pilot as well as the risks of not doing so
+Outline the benefits of conducting a POC pilot as well as the risks of not doing so.

 d.
 Establish an administrative infrastructure to support and guide the POC pilot project activities

-2. Conduct the POC pilot
+2. Conduct the POC pilot.

 a.
-Determine the accuracy of preliminary decisions, assumptions made regarding hardware and software performance, and the service level required by technical staff
+Determine the accuracy of preliminary decisions, assumptions made regarding hardware and software performance, and the service level required by technical staff.

 b.
-Develop and use tools to facilitate documentation, communication, knowledge transfer, and metadata process utilization
+Develop and use tools to facilitate documentation, communication, knowledge transfer, and metadata process utilization.

-3. Test and evaluation
+3. Test and evaluation.

 a.
-Assess hardware and software, system and database design, and procedures for training, scheduling, system management, and maintenance
+Assess hardware and software, system and database design, and procedures for training, scheduling, system management, and maintenance.

 b.
-Test product(s) in dissimilar locations for functionality, usability, and benefits derived from using PPM
+Test product(s) in dissimilar locations for functionality, usability, and benefits derived from using PPM.

 c.
-Validate requirements and performance expectations
+Validate requirements and performance expectations.

 Common Challenges

-If it worked in the POC it should scale to the enterprise.
+If the approach or solution worked in the POC, it should scale to the enterprise.
 Expanding the POC instance requires diligent evaluation of scalability issues.
-Remember that the POC is purposely smaller in scale and more tightly controlled than a full scale enterprise implementation.
+Remember that the POC is purposely smaller in scale and more tightly controlled than a full-scale enterprise implementation.

-Patience is often short when the client is anxious to see the solution in action on a full scale.
-We are often asked,

-“The pilot only took a month, why is it taking so long to get everyone enterprise-wide (or department-wide) on to the system?”
+Patience is often short when clients are anxious to see the solution in action on a full scale.
+Often clients say, “The pilot only took a month, why is it taking so long to get everyone enterprise-wide (or department-wide) on to the system?”

 Security issues can be prevalent, especially in heavily regulated industries.
-The need to control who gets access to the data in the new system is a valid concern, but can lead to security overkill and your champions’ disappointment in not seeing the full functionality of the solution.
-In other words, “Why did we just spend 2 years putting this online, if we are going to lock up the data?”
+The need to control who gets access to the data in the new system is a valid concern but can lead to security overkill and champions’ disappointment in not seeing the full functionality of the solution.
+In other words, they ask: “Why did we just spend two years putting this online if we are going to lock up the data?”